 Both methods shall be mutually exclusive in this package version.
 Thus, an H.248 profile with tlscn v1 package support should select one method.

-10.6.3 Determining TLS Related Capabilities
+10.6.4 Determining TLS related capabilities (TLS MG profile)

+The supported TLS capabilities are subject of the "TLS MG profile".
+The TLS MG profile is a characteristic at MG level.
+The auditing of a TLS MG profile shall be therefor limited on the Root termination only.

-10.6.3.1 Auditing supported TLS protocol profiles
+10.6.4.1 Auditing supported TLS protocol profiles